 The girls reached for their suitcases and bags and once again were scrambling off the train and onto the platform of the little provincial station at Borlänge.

 "Ooooh, it's cold," complained Shelly, clapping her hands together and shocked by the huge cloud of condensed vapour coming out her mouth as she opened it.
-"Brrrrr, can't we go inside somewhere?", she asked, as Jenny cast her eyes about for a place of warmth.
+"Brrrrr, can't we go inside somewhere?", she asked, as Jenny cast her eyes around for a place of warmth.

 Borlänge Station